cloudmesh-community/hid-sp18-409/swagger/README.md

 * you should install docker.
 * git clone the project.
   * Alternatively you can also download the docker image from the docker hub.
+Then you dont need to do docker build.
   * ```docker pull kadupitiya/swagger```
 * change the directory to swagger folder
 * Build the project using docker